Mountain Mama Vacation Homes

 Photo Credit: Jonathan A. Mauer

-If you are looking to get a taste of hiking the Appalachian Trail, Harpers Ferry is one of the best destinations.
-While there are plenty of great hikes in the area, there are few places in particular where you can learn as much about the AT, meet current and former thru-hikers, and hike along multiple sections of the beloved trail.
+If you are looking to get a taste of hiking a section of the Appalachian Trail, Harpers Ferry is one of the best destinations to do it.
+While there are plenty of other great hikes in the area, there are few other places where you can learn as much about the A.T, meet current and former thru-hikers, and hike along multiple sections of the beloved trail.

-Not only do the hikes around Harpers Ferry give you a chance to hike the AT, they also offer stunning views and long vistas of Harpers Ferry, the Potomac and Shenandoah rivers, and the Appalachian Mountains.
+Not only do the trails around Harpers Ferry give you a chance to hike sections of the A.T, but they also offer stunning views and long vistas of Harpers Ferry town, the Potomac and Shenandoah Rivers, Harpers Ferry National Historic Park, and the Appalachian Mountains.
+Let’s look at some of the hiking options on offer.

 Maryland Heights Trail